srycyk/mine/README.md

     $ bundle

-Or use it from within the gem itself, or package it as a gem: *$ rake build*.
+Alternatively, you use it from within the gem's working directory, or, from this same directory, create your own copy of the gem file:

+   $ rake build

 ## Creating a scraping application